PB$^2$: Preference Space Exploration via Population-Based Methods in Preference-Based Reinforcement Learning: PB²: Population-Based Preference-Based Reinforcement Learning

 \section{PB²: Population-Based Preference-Based Reinforcement Learning}

-In this section, we present PB²: a \textbf{P}opulation-\textbf{B}ased approach for \textbf{P}reference-\textbf{B}ased Reinforcement Learning that effectively explores the preference landscape while maintaining alignment with human preferences.
+In this section, we present the components of PB²: a \textbf{P}opulation-\textbf{B}ased approach for \textbf{P}reference-\textbf{B}ased Reinforcement Learning that covers the preference space while maintaining alignment with human preferences.
+To combat diversity collapse of reward neural ensembles, we employ in PB² an information-theoretic formulation that maximizes the mutual information between policies and their state distributions.

-As illustrated in Figure 1, PB² creates a feedback loop where population diversity enhances preference learning.
-Our approach maintains a population of policies that collectively explore the preference space while remaining individually aligned with current human feedback, ensuring comprehensive exploration without sacrificing performance on known preferences.

-The central advantage of PB² lies in its information-theoretic formulation that maximizes the mutual information between policies and their state distributions.
 This encourages each agent to explore a distinct subset of states that can be readily identified by a discriminator, naturally generating clearly distinguishable behaviors for human evaluation.
-To maintain effective diversity in a continuously evolving preference landscape, we employ an adaptive discriminator that identifies policy-specific behavioral patterns while remaining aligned with the current reward model, as detailed in the following section.
+The challenge is then to maintain diversity in a non-stationary context, since the interactive nature of PbRL creates a continuously evolving reward function, as detailed in the following sections.